 - 26.A.1.c.
 A year of service for purposes of this rule shall be 12 months of continuous employment with the State of Colorado, which includes continuous employment in any State of Colorado position and shall be deemed completed on the first day of the calendar month following one year from the date of initial employment, except that if that year is completed on the first working day of the calendar month, that day shall be the completion date.
 Time spent working on a Colorado Judicial Department employment contract may be included in determining the initial employment date as long as there was no break in service longer than 90 calendar days prior to appointment to the classified position.
 Periods of interruption in leave accrual shall result in adjustment of the length of service date provided in these rules. - 26.A.1.d.
 A former employee who returns to work for the Judicial Department shall earn and accrue paid time off and extended sick leave treating the date of return as the date of initial employment, except that employee who returns by reinstatement as defined in these rules shall have their prior paid time off accrual rates restored. - 26.A.1.e.
 To accrue paid time off or Extended Sick Leave, for any week, an employee must either work or be on authorized qualified leave.
 Leave earned shall be credited to the employee on a weekly basis and available for use once credited.
-For purposes of this provision, the term qualified leave is defined to only include periods of paid time off, extended sick leave, funeral leave, designated holiday leave, jury and witness leave, administrative leave, victim protection leave, furlough leave, military training leave, paid or unpaid family and medical leave (FML), or compensatory leave. - 26.A.1.f.
-An employee shall not earn paid time off or extended sick leave during any periods of disciplinary suspension or during any period of leave without pay except as otherwise provided in these rules. - 26.A.1.g.
-An employee may earn paid time off and extended sick leave above the maximum permitted under this rule.
-However, the amount of unused paid time off or extended sick leave shall be limited to the maximum accrual amount as of February 1 at 12:01 a.m.
-Employees shall make every effort to use excess accumulated paid time off as it is earned throughout the year in accordance with the conditions for paid time off usage provided by these rules to avoid exceeding the allowed maximum at the end of the year, at which point, leave will be capped.
-Employees are encouraged to maintain a minimum balance of 80 hours of paid time off to allow flexibility in the event of an illness, injury or other unforeseeable absence. - 26.A.1.h.
-The Administrative Authority and supervisors shall work with employees to grant the use of accrued paid time off throughout the year to avoid the loss of accrued paid time off by employees under their supervision.
-Employees shall monitor their accrued PTO throughout the year to avoid losing hours that extend beyond the maximum annual accrual at the end of the year.
+For purposes of this provision, the term qualified leave is defined to only include periods of paid time off, extended sick leave, funeral leave, designated holiday leave, jury and witness leave, administrative leave, victim protection leave, furlough leave, military training leave, paid or unpaid family and medical FMLA leave or compensatory leave.